ostapred/py-distance-class/checklist.md

 2. Adding explicit type checking if annotations are correct is not required.

-If you use correct type annotations like `other: int | float | Distance`, you don't need to check types explicitly and raise `TypeError`.
+If you use correct type annotations like `other: int | float | Distance`, you don"t need to check types explicitly and raise `TypeError`.